 Generally, what I mean by that is just being self-conscious about why you’re feeling this and not that way.

-As well as that, tracking mood and period together allows you to notice how these two influences your energy level, unhealthy cravings or productivity.
+As well as that, tracking mood and period together allows you to notice how these two influence your energy level, unhealthy cravings, or productivity.

 Examples Of Emotional Self-Care